PrabhatUpadhyay1/Rent_and_Sell/README.md

 # Rent_and_Sell

 It is an Android app created using Android Studio.
-It provides a platform where user can post their ads to rent and sell their extra stuff.
+It provides a platform where users can post their ads to rent and sell their extra stuff.

-I used Firebase Cloud to store users' data and Firebase authentication to authenticate user's login and registration details, users can log in using email and password.
+I used Firebase Cloud to store users' data and Firebase authentication to authenticate user's login and registration details.
+Users can log in using their email and password.

 <img src="https://user-images.githubusercontent.com/60127661/130100458-df8058d1-b87d-475d-bb22-9612b2961d24.png" alt="Image" width="400" height="100">